-$\boldsymbol{\alpha}$ $ \Rightarrow $ ⋖
+\mathbf{O} \Rightarrow ⋖

 Name: Surgery date:

 Tube's type and brand: Product code:

 Tube's size: Tube's lenght:

-Tube with balloon: No Yes, number of f ml
+Tube with balloon: No Yes, number of m lo Yes, number of ml

 Date/frequence for changing tube:

 Doctor: Tel No:

 Nurse specialized in wound, ostomy and continence: Tel No:

 Dietician: Tel No:

 Home care nurse: Tel No:

 Pharmacy: Tel No:

 Other product codes:

-WHAT IS A GASTRO-JEJUNOSTOMY?
+WHAT IS A GASTROSTOMY?

-A gastro-jejunostomy is a procedure whereby a tube is inserted directly into the stomach through the skin of the abdomen.
-The end of this long tube ends in the jejunum (2nd part of the small intestine).
+A gastrostomy is a procedure whereby a tube is inserted directly into the stomach through the skin of the abdomen.
 This tube is used to deliver water, medication and enteral feeding formula (also known as tube feeding, liquid feeding, formula or nutrient preparation), when it is not possible to do so adequately by mouth.
 There are two types of tube (Figure 1):

-Figure 1 Types of Tube
+Figure 1 Types of Tubes